Fix HP Laptop Mouse Pad not Working Issue

 2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to a flagged touchpad device or a flagged synaptic point device to automatically download and install the correct version of this driver (you can do this with the FREE version).
+3) Click the Update button next to a flagged touchpad device or a flagged synaptic point device to automatically download the correct version of this driver, then you manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).